Ng00m4lDhuhr/LogThoth/README.md

-# LogThoth : Super Targeted Timeline Tool
+# LogThoth : Super Targetable Timeline Tool
 the goal of this project is to automate logs collection and filteration for DFIR investigators to assesst in the timeline analysis.

 # Study Materials